retroredge/pgzero-games/eagle-bug-shooter/README.md

 ## To Run
 ```
-python3 fruit-monkey.py
+python3 eagle-bug-shooter.py
 ```

 ## Controls

-Use the arrow keys to move the monkey and collect all the fruit.
-Don't let the flame touch the monkey or it's game over man.
+Use the left and right arrow keys to move the eagle, space bar to fire.
+You loose a life everytime a bug reaches the bottom of the screen.

 ## Graphics and sound effects